Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 September 2025 04.22.23 UTC
+- WIB: Sabtu, 20 September 2025 05.25.24 UTC
-- WITA: Sabtu, 20 September 2025 05.22.23 UTC
+- WITA: Sabtu, 20 September 2025 06.25.24 UTC
-- WIT: Sabtu, 20 September 2025 06.22.23 UTC
+- WIT: Sabtu, 20 September 2025 07.25.24 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: inspirational
+Kategori: success